 With its culturally eclectic vibe, the Annex is home to university faculty members, entrepreneurs, prominent artists, and young families.
 Bordered by Dupont Street to the north, Avenue Road to the east, and Bathurst Street to the west, the homes for sale in the Annex Toronto offer stunning architectural variety and personality.

 Housing and Accommodations

 The Annex is a well-established area in Toronto with large homes built in the late 1800s, set on lush, tree-lined avenues.
 Over the years, many older mansions were knocked down and apartment towers went up in their place.
 Architect Uno Prii used simple concrete in an unexpected fashion to create interesting contemporary exteriors of the newer buildings.
-The Annex continues to evolve and its multi-unit homes and student-focused rooming houses are increasingly being lovingly restored to their original single-family design.
+Properties and homes for sale in the Annex Toronto continue to evolve and its multi-unit homes and student-focused rooming houses are increasingly being lovingly restored to their original single-family design.

 St Raymond Catholic School

 Harbord Collegiate Institute 6.3/10